kieran-ryan/leabhar-cliste/docs/resources.md

 - [The Overflow](https://stackoverflow.blog) - Essays, opinions, and advice on the act of computer programming, from Stack Overflow.
 - [The Pragmatic Engineer](https://blog.pragmaticengineer.com) - Observations across the software engineering industry.
 - [The ReadME Project](https://github.com/readme) - The ReadME Project amplifies the voices of the open source community: the maintainers, developers, and teams whose contributions move the world forward every day.
-- [Letters To A New Developer](https://letterstoanewdeveloper.com) - What I wish I had known when starting my development career, by Dan Moore
+- [Letters To A New Developer](https://letterstoanewdeveloper.com) - What I wish I had known when starting my development career, by Dan Moore.

 ## Books